lucasjoliveau/doc/en/applications/inventory_and_mrp/barcode/setup/hardware.md

 ### Automatic carriage return

-Odoo has a default 100-millisecond delay between scans to prevent accidental double scanning.
+Konvergo ERP has a default 100-millisecond delay between scans to prevent accidental double scanning.
 To synchronize with the barcode scanner, set it to include a _carriage return_ (character like the “Enter” key on a keyboard) after each scan.
-Odoo interprets the carriage return as the end of the barcode input; so Odoo accepts the scan, and waits for the next one.
+Konvergo ERP interprets the carriage return as the end of the barcode input; so Konvergo ERP accepts the scan, and waits for the next one.

 Typically, on the scanner, a carriage return is included by default.
 Ensure it is set by scanning a specific barcode in the user manual, like `CR suffix ON`